rafaelktakahashi/flutter_reference/README.md

 Among the techniques shown in this page:

-- The event for fetching new items in the list has a parameter to determine if we should fetch again even if the items are there.
+- The event for fetching new items in the list has a parameter to determine if we should fetch again even if the items are already loaded.
 This lets us skip a refetch when not necessary, such as when the user is opening the page for the second time.
 - The fields in the form have validation logic, but the validation errors only appear after the user has finished interacting with the input for the first time.
 We also only enable the submit button after conditions have been met for all fields.
 - A monetary input (in `monetary_input.dart`) demonstrates custom input logic.
 In this case, we use a regex to only allow text that is a valid monetary value, but you can use this idea to restrict an input to any custom format.
+- Classes for the bloc state use the Freezed package for convenience.

 ### Nested bloc state